eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

     * Minikube creates a single-node Kubernetes cluster with 4GB of RAM available to it.
     * If this command fails, refer to [Minikube installation docs](https://kubernetes.io/docs/tasks/tools/install-minikube) and ensure you have enough memory on your system.
 3. To install [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) on Minikube, run, `minikube addons enable ingress`.
-    * Codewind makes use of Ingress to expose its endpoints.
+    * Codewind makes use of Ingress to display its endpoints.
 4. To determine your Ingress IP, run `minikube ip`.
     * Example:
      ```